niden-net/niden-net/data/posts/2015/10/2015-10-02-every-microsecond-counts.md

 #### This Blog

-As I wrote in a previous [post](/post/new-look-more-posts), I have launched a new version of this blog based on work that we did for the [Phalcon](https://phalconphp.com) [blog](https://github.com/phalcon/blog).
-While in development mode, I have some metrics that are printed in the logger.
+As I wrote in a previous [post](/post/new-look-more-posts), a new version of this blog has been launched, based on work done for for the [Phalcon](https://phalconphp.com) [blog](https://github.com/phalcon/blog).
+While in development mode, metrics that are printed in the logger.
 The output looks something like this:

 ```sh
 [Fri, 02 Oct 15 20:10:27 -0400][INFO] Shutdown completed [2.798s] - [4,134.16 KB]